 An error has occurred while submitting.
 Please try again later...

 There is no time limit to wearing a N95 respirator.
 Respirators can be worn until they are dirty, damaged or difficult to breathe through.

-Standard infection control practice usually requires disposal of masks and respirators after each patient interaction.
-Particles that may contain viruses, bacteria, etc. get captured on the N95 respirator filter fibers during use and remain on the fibers after use.
-Handling or storing the respirator after use against particles containing viruses, bacteria, etc. might contribute to result in contact transmission of the disease.
+3M does not recommend reuse of disposable masks or respirators.
+Particles containing viruses, bacteria, etc. get captured on the N95 respirator filter fibers during use and remain on the fibers after use.
+Handling or storing the respirator might result in further spreading the disease.